beginning of content

 The hernia will not get better without surgery.

-What will happen if I decide that my child will not have the operation or the operation is delayed?
+What will happen if I decide that my child will not have the procedure or the procedure is delayed?

 Occasionally, the hernia can get larger with time.
 It can also be dangerous because the intestines or other structures within the abdomen can get trapped and have their blood supply cut off (strangulated hernia) (risk: 3 in 10 for premature babies and children under 1 year, 1 in 10 for older children).